Universal grinder: Universal sorter and packager

 The "universal sorter" describes one way in which mass nouns are understood when they are used in the plural.
 Harry Bunt suggested the universal sorter in his 1981 doctoral dissertation.
 When an ordinarily uncountable noun such as wine appears with plural form (several wines), it can be understood as referring to various abstract kinds (for example, varieties of wine).

 The "universal packager" likewise describes how mass nouns are understood when they are used as countable nouns.
 In this case, the plural noun may be understood as naming individual servings or "packages" (e.g. two coffees may mean "two cups of coffee"), or as naming abstract kinds (two coffees can also refer to e.g. Colombian coffee and Indonesian coffee).
-Some scholars use the phrase universal packager to refer to both the concrete and abstract understanding of plural nouns; others use it to refer only to the concrete sense, and use universal sorter for abstract meaning.
+Some scholars use the phrase universal packager to refer to both the concrete and abstract understanding of plural nouns; others use it to refer only to the concrete sense, and use universal sorter for abstract meanings.